ska-telescope/ska-sdp-wflow-mid-selfcal/docs/src/index.rst

 In subsequent iterations, the calibration can proceed by solving for both amplitude and phase.

-This documentation describes how to run a simple Python script which implements this self-calibration loop using the LOFAR software components DP3 and WSClean.
+This documentation describes how to run the Mid self-calibration pipeline which implements this self-calibration loop using the LOFAR software components DP3 and WSClean.

+- See the :ref:`installation` page for installation instructions.

 - See the :ref:`docker` page for details of the Dockerfile used to build the software.